Coxswain Grade 3

-This course is three (3) units of the 12 units that are in the Grade 1 (8 of them are the Coxswain Grade 2).
+This course is three (3) units of the 12 units that are in the Grade 1 (there are 8 units in the Coxswain Grade 2).

 MARN008 – Apply seamanship skills aboard a vessel up to 12 metres